devops-works/binenv/DISTRIBUTIONS.md

 - [kubescape](https://github.com/armosec/kubescape/): kubescape is the first tool for testing if Kubernetes is deployed securely as defined in Kubernetes Hardening Guidance by to NSA and CISA
 - [kubeseal](https://github.com/bitnami-labs/sealed-secrets/): A Kubernetes controller and tool for one-way encrypted Secrets
 - [kubesec](https://github.com/shyiko/kubesec/): Secure Secret management for Kubernetes (with gpg, Google Cloud KMS and AWS KMS backends)
+- [kubeshark](https://github.com/kubeshark/kubeshark/): The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
+Inspired by Wireshark, purposely built for Kubernetes
 - [kubestr](https://github.com/kastenhq/kubestr/): A tool to discover, validate and evaluate Kubernetes storage options
 - [kubesurvival](https://github.com/aporia-ai/): Significantly reduce Kubernetes costs by finding the cheapest machine types that can run your workloads
 - [kubeswitch](https://github.com/danielfoehrKn/kubeswitch/): The kubectx for operators